Interventional Cardiology Fellowship Program

 - Fellows participate in novel research in the treatment of ischemic heart disease including numerous trials in adjunctive pharmacotherapy and drug-eluting stents.

 - We offer a collegial atmosphere which provides close faculty supervision of Interventional cardiology fellows during all aspects of patient care and IC training.

-- Fellows may participate in the Northern New England Cardiovascular Disease Study Group (NNE).
+- The program participates in the Cath-PCI section of the ACC National Cardiovascular Data Registry (NCDR).
+Fellows may participate in research with the Northern New England Cardiovascular Disease Study Group (NNE).
 The NNE is recognized as a national leader in patient-outcome research and quality improvement related to PCI.
-The program also participates in theCath-PCI section of the ACC National Cardiovascular Data Registry (NCDR).

 Key Faculty, Recent Research Activity